-See Part 6 of Suspension and permanent exclusion guidance September 2023 (publishing.service.gov.uk) for further detail.
+See Part 6 of DFE Suspension and Exclusion Guidance for further detail.

 9. Trustee's duty to consider an exclusion

 Trust Boards have a key responsibility in considering whether excluded pupils should be reinstated.
 This forms part of their wider role to hold executive leaders to account for the lawful use of exclusion, in line with the duties set out in law, including equalities duties.
 At the Learning Academy Partnership, this is delegated to Board of Trustees Exclusion Committee and are called 'Exclusion Review Meetings' for the case of Permanent exclusions, suspensions over 16 days in a term or where a suspension would result in a child missing a national curriculum test.